algosup/2023-2024-project-3-virtual-processor-team-3/FunctionalSpecifications.md

     myHalf: .half 32767 // max value for a half
     myWord: .word 2147483647 // max value for a word
     myFloat: .float 3.402823466e+38 // max value for a float
-    myDouble: .double 1.7976931348623158e+308 // max value for a double
-    myString: .string "Hello, ALGORisk users!" // the max length depends on the available space in memory
+    myString: .string "Hello, ALGORISK users!" // the max length depends on the available space in memory
     myAlloc: .alloc // the max length depends on the maximum contiguous free space in memory

     myArray: .word 1, 2, 3, 4, 5 // an array of 5 words